The 3 Sections Your Personal Brand Style Guide Needs

 Nevertheless, since we’re talking about your personal brand, it’s all about you!

-This is the space for people to get to know you—but more than that, it’s the place in which you will communicate to your readers your essence.
+This is the space for people to get to know you—but more than that, it’s the place in which you will communicate to your readers and team your essence.

 If you are able to express that essence, the main concept behind your brand will be clear.